parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 <br/>
 ### Solution
 It is apparent that we would need to somehow sync the the correct UID and GID between the host and the container, otherwise we would need to manually change the ownership back to our system user with the `chown` command.
-In order to do so some extra work needs to be done.
+In order to do so, some extra work needs to be done.
 I am usually running and building docker with docker-compose which will help in leveraging the final result.

 Firstly we need to somehow tell the container about our current UID and GID and since docker-compose will be controlling the lifecycle of the container we need to inject said UID and GID from it.
 It turns out that with [docker-compose.yml] you can read environment variables which will be passed to the container as arguments (can be used with environment variables as well).